Oct 20, 2020 1:13:18 PM by Quest Software

 Session 4 (August): Have Questions About Toad® Data Point Pivot Grids?
 Watch on demand now.
 Q&As coming soon!

 Session 5 (September): Have Questions About Toad® Data Point Pivot Grids?
-Watch on demand coming soon!
+Watch on demand now.
 There were no questions asked.

 Julie Hyman makes it abundantly clear that she knows how to get around in Toad® Data Point, kicking off our new Toad Data Point webcast series Data Preparation Made Easy.